JuliaLinearAlgebra/LowRankApprox.jl/README.md

 [![Build Status](https://travis-ci.org/klho/LowRankApprox.jl.svg?branch=master)](https://travis-ci.org/klho/LowRankApprox.jl)

 This Julia package implements fast low-rank matrix approximation algorithms for BLAS/LAPACK-compatible matrices.
-The focus is on performance and feature-completeness; we include both deterministic early-termination variants of standard codes as well as those based on some of the latest work in adaptive randomized matrix sketching.
+The focus is on performance and feature-completeness; we include both deterministic early-termination variants of standard codes as well as those based on some of the latest technology in adaptive randomized matrix sketching.
 All user-level functions accept a number of options specifying, e.g., the rank, estimated absolute precision, and estimated relative precision of approximation.

 ## Usage